Storyline of the musical Star

 Jeruzalem

-After Quirinius leaves, Herod has a fit of rage, sees apparitions again.
-The world is changing, and Herod has no place in it.
-Salome enters, whom he asks to grant his last wish.
-He reveals that he had all the notable men of Judea assembled in the hippodrome.
-Salome must promise that at the moment of his death she will have them all killed at once.
-Only then will the mourning throughout the country be sincere.
-Salome promises it, but sees that Herod is written off.
-She leaves him with the decision to break the promise.
-(Herod's last wish)
+Following Quirinius’ departure, Herod has a fit of rage and sees visions again.
+The world is changing and there’s no place for Herod in it.
+Salome enters and he asks her to grant him one last wish.
+He reveals he’s had all the notable men of Judea assembled in the hippodrome and he wants her to promise that at the moment of his death, she’ll have them all killed at once.

 Betlehem